View on GitHub

 -L, --list-resources List names of processor resources

--J, --dump-json Dump tool description as JSON and exit
+-J, --dump-json Dump tool description as JSON

--h, --help This help message
+-h, --help Show this message

 -V, --version Show version